Nulled WordPress Themes – Should You Use Them?

 Nonetheless, some themes and plugins for WordPress are sold with mixed licenses.
 This simply means you are not permitted to use some parts of the code.
 They are protected by copyright laws.
 Using a pirated copy of a copyright-protected theme could get you in trouble with the law.

 You can avoid this by purchasing premium WordPress themes and plugins directly from the developers.
-This way, you would not have to bother about being hit by a lawsuit.
+This way, you won’t worry about being hit by a lawsuit.

 Have you ever used a nulled theme or plugin on your WordPress blog/site?
 What was your experience like?
 Let us know in the comments below.